 Preparing for workplace incidents

 Develop and implement a safety management system for addressing incidents in your workplace before they happen.
-A safety management system combines information, resources and processes that you need to manage workplace health and safety.
+A safety management system combines information, resources and processes that you need to manage work health and safety.

 WHSQ's Serious about Safe Business pack can help you develop your own safety management system.
 It includes advice on: